 Brother Fitz stepped down as president of the University of Dayton in June 2002 after 23 years.
 He is the longest-serving president to lead this institution.

-Programs of the Fr.
+Programs & Resources offered by the Fr.
 Ferree Professor of Social Justice

 As Fr.
 Ferree Professor of Social Justice, Brother Raymond L. Fitz, S.M., Ph.D. works with the Dean of the College of Arts and Sciences and other academic and faculty leaders to integrate the Catholic approach to social justice into the curriculum and research programs of the College and the University.
 Programs of this office call on the legacy of Father Ferree to address challenges facing today's society.
 Ongoing projects and programs of the Fr.
 Ferree Professor include: